 A first Marijuana DUI conviction may include any of the following, or additional penalties: 2 days to 6 months in jail or 24 to 96 hours community service, $400 to $1,000 in court costs, DUI school, and a 90-day license suspension.

-Marijuana DUI charges can be contested in court, but if an attorney cannot have the charge reduced or dismissed, a DUI conviction will remain on record for 7 years.
+You can contest marijuana DUI charges in court, but if an attorney cannot convince the court to reduce or dismiss the charge, a DUI conviction will remain on record for 7 years.

 SR22 insurance for license reinstatement

 Another option in Arizona is to purchase Broad Form SR22 insurance, a policy with very low rates, but very limited coverage.
-A Nevada SR22 certificate must be carried for 3 years without interruption.
+You must keep the insurance policy that guarantees the Nevada SR22 certification for three years, without interruption.

 UltraCar Insurance can explain Nevada DUI laws and quickly file your SR22 insurance certificate.
 Talk with one of our agents, or click the button to start your Nevada SR22 quote!